watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

     echo -n "<connection string value>" | base64 -w 0
     ```

-11. Return to the Kubernetes UI in your browser and click "+ Create".
-Update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog and click "Upload".
+11. Return to the Kubernetes UI in your browser and select "+ Create".
+Update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog and choose "Upload".

     ```yaml
     apiVersion: v1